 Guide to Perform Competitive Analysis for your Next Mobile App IdeaRaja

 Even if you are a wonderfully innovative individual who routinely engages in original thinking, the chances are slim that your next idea for an app has never been thought of before.
-That shouldn’t be so surprising, since there are literally millions of app designers and developers out there, creating new apps every minute for both PlayStore and Apple.
+That shouldn’t be so surprising, since there are literally millions of mobile app developers & designers out there, creating new apps every minute for both PlayStore and Apple.
 This being the case, it is very much to your advantage to perform a thorough competitive analysis of the existing marketplace, before attempting to go live with your next brainstorm app.

 What is a Competitive Analysis?

 In the world of mobile apps, a competitive analysis attempts to evaluate the strengths and weaknesses of currently existing apps which are similar in nature to the one you expect to launch.
 This involves identification of your competitors and gaining a clear understanding of what their apps do well and what they may lack, so you can capitalize on that information, and hopefully fulfill a need which is still lacking among rival apps.

 Having this information will help you to decide whether or not you have a viable app which has the potential to be received well by consumers.
 It’s also very useful as something you can show to investors to demonstrate your own preparedness and business acumen, to encourage their financial support.